TIBCOSoftware/snappydata/docs/howto/start_snappy_cluster.md

 <a id="howto-startcluster"></a>
-# How to Start a SnappyData Cluster
+# How to Start a TIBCO ComputeDB Cluster

-## Starting SnappyData Cluster on a Single Machine
+## Starting TIBCO ComputeDB Cluster on a Single Machine

-If you have [downloaded and extracted](../install.md) the SnappyData product distribution, navigate to the SnappyData product root directory.
+If you have [downloaded and extracted](../install.md) the TIBCO ComputeDB product distribution, navigate to the TIBCO ComputeDB product root directory.

-**Start the Cluster**: Run the `./sbin/snappy-start-all.sh` script to start the SnappyData cluster on your single machine using default settings.
+**Start the Cluster**: Run the `./sbin/snappy-start-all.sh` script to start the TIBCO ComputeDB cluster on your single machine using default settings.
 This starts a lead node, a locator, and a data server.
 The Hive Thrift server also starts by default.

 ```pre
 $ ./sbin/snappy-start-all.sh